 Occasionally families may need to borrow additional funds to help cover the cost of a student’s education.

-Before considering a Private Educational Loan, we strongly encourage families to complete the FAFSA.
-Based on the FAFSA, the Financial Aid Office will provide a comprehensive award including grants, scholarships, Federal Work Study, and Federal Direct student loans.
+Before considering a Private Alternative Loan, we strongly encourage families to complete the FAFSA.
+Based on FAFSA results, the Financial Aid Office will provide a comprehensive award including grants, scholarships, Federal Work Study, and Federal Direct student loans.

-To assist you in your choice of Private Educational Loans, Bethany College has identified lenders that our students have borrowed from in the past five years and who are still providing Private loans.
-This is not a list of recommended lenders but rather a way to compare and select a lender that best fits your needs.
-However, if you wish to use another lender that is not on this list, you have the right to do so.
+To assist you in your choice of a Private Alternative Loans, Bethany College has identified lenders that our students have borrowed from in the past five years and who are still providing Private loans.
+This is not a list of recommended lenders but rather a historical list of lenders chosen by our students.
+If you wish to use another lender that is not on this list, that is fine with Bethany.

 Some Items to consider:

 - Parent PLUS loan is in a Parent’s name, so the parent is responsible for repayment.
 A Private Alternative loan is typically in the student’s name, so the student is responsible for repayment